remipassmoilesel/tor-share/README.md

     $ git submodule update
     $ docker build . -t tor-sharing

-    # Then launch a container and bind ports
+    # Then launch a container and expose Tor port
     $ docker run -d -p 9050:9050 tor-sharing

-    /!\ Warning /!\ Never, never, never bind port 80.
+    /!\ Warning /!\ Never, never, never expose port 80 to outside.
     No one should be able to access container without using TOR.

+## Before use Tor-sharing

+Change all passwords !

-## Get URL of hidden service
+## Get URL (location) of hidden service

     # First get container IP address
     $ docker ps